-- 1. Common throughout multiple branches of political science are books that collect thematic essays.
+- 1. Common throughout multiple branches of political science are books that collect thematic essays and edited or co-edited special editions of journals.
 These are welcome, although candidates should document the review process for their contributions. - 2.
-Given the University's need to cultivate ties to the local media and our faculty's natural ability to speak on political topics, we view the dissemination of expertise through national and local media as potentially a valuable exhibition of scholarship.
+Given the university's need to cultivate ties to the local media and our faculty's natural ability to speak on political topics, we view the dissemination of expertise through national and local media as potentially a valuable exhibition of scholarship.
 Media appearances, interviews, op-eds, etc. need to go beyond citizen-activism and demonstrate genuine scholarly expertise.
 Such contributions need to be documented and reviewed and not merely enumerated. - 3.
-Given the extensive ties of our department to local and state government and the surrounding community, we view the application of our scholarship through technical reports and advisory services to local agencies and non-profits as valuable and scholarly achievements.
-This is particularly true for our faculty in public administration and state and local government.
-Candidates should request outside review of such achievements. - 4.
+Given the extensive ties of our department to local and state government and the surrounding community, we view the application of our scholarship through technical reports and advisory services that benefit elected bodies, government agencies, and non-profit organizations as valuable and scholarly achievements.
+This may be particularly relevant for our faculty working in American institutions, mass participation, public administration, and/or state and local government.
+Candidates should request an outside independent review of such achievements. - 4.
 We encourage our faculty to retain publication rights so their scholarly work can be republished in SJSU Scholarworks, an open access repository.
 Open access journals are also acceptable to the department provided they meet all the same standards for peer review and ethics as traditional journals. - 5.
-All subdisciplines sometime publish in academic books, with political theory making the most common use of this format.
-The format of the academic book (print or ebook) is immaterial, although the authorship (sole or multi,) length, and importance must be judged.
+Faculty in all subdisciplines sometimes publish in academic books, with political theory making the most common use of this format.
+The format of the academic book (print, ebook, or open access) is immaterial, although the authorship (sole or multi), length, and importance must be judged and peer review standards met. - 6.
+Research grants, including grants for public engagement scholarship and the scholarship of teaching and learning, especially those which undergo a rigorous review process, are also highly valued by the university, college, and department.